 Great businesses tend to start not from a product idea but from a problem definition.
 Solving problems by serving your target consumer is the foundation of business growth and success.
 The best founders don’t need to be passionate about the consumer’s specific problem; they just have to be passionate about fixing it.

 What goes hand in hand is the intensity of emotion that lies in the problem faced by your consumer.
-The more passionately your target feels about a problem and the more intensely they have a desire to fix it is what allows you to have a business and charge (more and more) for it.
+The more passionately your target feels their pain point and the more intensely they have a desire to fix it is what allows you to have a business and charge (more and more) for it.
 Another part of the equation is the solution you provide by product or service.
 The experience of the solution in combination with price must meet or exceed expectations for your customer for your business to thrive.

 Just today someone asked me to review a trailer for a new app a friend was about to launch.
 The trailer began with the benefit statement “make chatting on iMessage easier”…and then it went on to explain the product.
 Now I’m not an iPhone user but I have never heard or read about the iMessage UI being all that problematic.
 If it isn’t, you have probably lost your target consumer right from the opening; it’s great that you’re making it easier, but if that’s not a problem people are actively looking to solve, you’re cooked right off the bat.
 This is where many founders get led astray when they lather up some code and try to launch it without understanding if anyone wants it.
 Stellar marketing can’t fix it.

-Understanding your target’s emotions to an authentic level as a part of validating your business idea is a tricky proposition.
+Understanding not only your target’s needs but their emotions attached to these needs is a necessary and tricky component to validate your business idea.
 Those of us who have worked in market research know that consumers don’t always tell you the truth…or are in touch with their own truth.
 A simple example is the personal training business.
 Going in, a client will tell you they are unhappy with their looks or fitness levels and wish to improve certain health metrics.
 Then after a session or two they embrace the reality that losing a few pounds costs money and daily trips to the gym that cause them to hyperventilate until they see stars …. and they quickly decide it’s not worth the investment in money and energy.
 Which is why most drop out almost immediately, citing that it wasn’t ‘fun’.
 And sorry, trainers, being a better cheerleader won’t bring them back.

 What most clients ultimately discover is that they don’t care enough about improving their fitness levels to buy and experience that kind of solution.
 They want freaky cheap and easy to match their authentic passion levels, which is why the fitness insight is that most people will spend no more than about $100 total and ten mins a day to get fitter.
 Solutions that require much more will appeal to a market that is much more niche than you would ever think.
 This is why those $99 ab crunchers sell so well in January on the Home Shopping Club.